 Pay Traffic Ticket in OhioPage OverviewSUMMARY: How to Pay an Ohio Traffic Ticket

 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (could lead to license suspension/revocation).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Possibly have points reduced by attending a remedial driving school
+- Possibly have points reduced by attending a remedial driving school.

-Learn more by reading below
+Learn more by reading below.

-Ignoring your ticket comes with heavy repercussions, including the suspension of your OH driver's license and a possible bench warrant for your arrest.
+Ignoring your traffic ticket comes with heavy repercussions, including the suspension of your OH driver's license and a possible bench warrant for your arrest.

 Pleading Guilty as Ohio CDL Driver